Irish Oat Scones

 Ireland is known for its rolling hills of green pastures and the world’s best milling grains.
 The steel-cut oats are the most famous.
 They are rich and nutritious, with a firm robust flavor.
 Traditionally they use steel-cut oats, but a thick-cut grain would work also.
 Either oat would make a delicious scone.

 1 cup steel-cut oats, toasted in a 300° oven.
 Spread o a baking pan and toast for 20 minutes until lightly browned, stirring once or twice.
 Cool

 1/4 Teaspoon cinnamon

 1/2 cup raisins

 4 Tablespoon cold butter

-Preheat oven 350° Line a baking sheet with parchment paper.
+Preheat oven to 350° Line a baking sheet with parchment paper.

 In a bowl stir the oats with the buttermilk.
 Let it stand for 25 minutes.

 In a large bowl combine the flour, 1 Tablespoon brown sugar, baking powder, soda, cinnamon, and raisins.
-Cut cold butter into 1 tablespoon cubes and add to dry mixture.
+Cut cold butter into 1 tablespoon cubes and add to the dry mixture.
 Cut butter into the flour until it resembles coarse crumbs.
 Stir the oats and buttermilk in until blended.
-Make sure you don’t over mix, the dough will become tough.
+Make sure you don’t over-mix, the dough will become tough.